cedelmaier/dragonfruit/gromacs/README.md

 100 output trajectory files from gromacs, each worth 1 ns of data.
 Then, you have to combine them together in some meaningful way to see the full trajectory.

+## Preprocessing GROMACS
+In order to use the structure files from Ronit's lab, or really just as a sanity check, you need to make sure that you're properly patching the end termini of the protein under study.
+For instance, from Ronit's lab, we want to add NH2 onto both the Nterminal and Cterminal of the AH domain.
+To do this, several steps must occur.

+### Freeman lab instructions

+First, remove the hydrogens in the configuration file, as they will get in the way.

+	vmd
+	mol load pdb your.pdb
+	set sel [atomselect top "not hydrogen"]
+	$sel writepdb monomer_preprocessed.pdb

+Then, go and edit this new file (whatever you named it) to remove the trailing nitrogen from the PDB file, like LEU18 has an N at N01 near the end.
+The peptide is now ready for the terminal patching as done by GROMACS.
+Temrinal patching is done in GROMACS.

+	gmx pdb2gmx -f monomer_preprocessed.pdb -o monomer_processed.gro -water tip3p -ignh -ter

+Where you interactively choose the correct options.
+This will genereate a gromacs file for use.
+To use the same in the CHARMM gui, you need to do use the preprocessed monomer with the correct termianl patching, as done in the CHARMM gui.
+This corresponds to options NNEU and CT2 when importing your protein.
+In the end, you should wind up with PDB files

+	monomer_preprocessed.pdb
+	monomer_charmmgui.pdb

+and gromacs file

+	monomer_processed.gro

 ## Postprocessing GROMACS
 We want to combine the trajectories together (usually) in a compressed data format.
 To do this, we can use another of the packaged scripts here